azdavis/millet/docs/errors.md

  -->

-To fix, do not set both of these kinds of `workspace` properties in a single `millet.toml` file.
+To fix, do not set any other configuration (other than the required `version` when setting `workspace.members` in a `millet.toml` file.

 ## 1996